omedranoc/Practice/documentation/awsCertification.md

         + storage tier that charge base on the frecuency access to the objects in the tier
             + standard, infrequent access, glacier
         + storage can be controlled with lifeCycle rules
+            +  The life cycle can be defined used rules that contains the following actions:
+                + transition actions: Objects will be moved to another storage type
+                + expiration actions: Objects will be deleted
+        + S3 intelligent tier class includes two tiers: frecuent and infrecuent access.
+It moves the data between those two tiers which helps to cost saving
     + cloudfront content delivery network: global cache that stores copy of your data on edge points

 + Databases:
     + RDBMS
         + ACID: atomicy, consistency, Isolation, durability that affects the performance
+        + Aurora: its throughput is 5 time faster than mySql and 3 times faster than Postgres. its replica lag is less than 100 miliseconds
+            + It is fully dedicated for read operations on the cluster
     + AWS has the option of database as a service: Dbass
     + can be on 1 or multiple availability zones
     + DynamoDb NoSql
         + Table a collection of items that share the same partition key
         + Item a collection of attributes that have the same key structure
     + Dax in memory cache design for dynamoDb
+    + Read replicas: Scale up for  read heavy database workloads
 + Hybrid and Scaling
     + ELB elastic load balancing: Distribute incoming connections to a group of servers
         + three versions:
             + Classic CLB (application)
             + Application ALB
             + Network (NLB)
+        + NGINX
+        + It only balance traffic in one region.
     + Autoscale groups: templates to  scale in or scale out based on configurable metrics, are paired with ELBs
     + Direct connect: physical connection
     + VPN vs direct connect